-How you react in a Crisis, is the a True Indication of who your Really are?
+How you react in a Crisis: Is this a True Indication of who you Really are?
 Or Not!
 What Do you Think?

 “Do you think people reveal their true selves in times of crisis?
 Or should we make allowances for shock, fear & panicked fatalism?”
 Obviously, for each of us this can be different, also how we might react will be dependent on the “Crisis” or situation.

 Psychological reactions to a crisis or traumatic events vary considerably from person to person and symptoms and their duration time is different for each individual.

 Because psychological responses vary for each person, it is important that those treating or living with individuals undergoing a crisis learn to recognize the common reactions to a traumatic event.
 Reactions can include changes in behavior, physical well-being, psychological health, thinking patterns, spiritual beliefs, and social interactions.
 These signs, symptoms, and reactions are common psychological responses to a crisis or traumatic event.
 Some of them include: